tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

 Here the calling class will itself provide the dependencies to the Phone.
-This is very helpful for testing as it gives the opportunity to provide more components for our Phone class, and test every component separately.
+This is very helpful for testing as it gives the opportunity to provide more components for our Phone class and test every component separately.

 ## Conclusion:

-**S (Single Responsibility Principle)** where each class has single responsibility to manage.
+**S (Single Responsibility Principle)** where each class has a single responsibility to manage.

 **O (Open Closed Principle)** where we can introduce new code/changes without modifying the existing code.